elliot-nelson/js13k-2020-wizard-with-a-shotgun/README.md

 ## INSTRUCTIONS

-In this top-down 2D shooter, help the Wizard recover the missing pages of the Shotgun Arcana by blasting everything in this dungeon you see.
+In this top-down 2D shooter, help the Wizard recover the missing pages of the Shotgun Arcana from the dungeon by blasting everything you see.

 Play on desktop using any browser.
 Controls: mouse & keyboard.